-There are three types of conversions that you can make when changing your business from a corporation to an LLC:
+There are three types of conversion process options when changing your business entity from a corporation to a new LLC:

-- Asset Conversion - This is the simplest type of conversion, and it involves transferring all of the assets of your corporation to your new LLC.
+- Asset Conversion - This is the simplest type of conversion, and it involves transferring all of your corporation's assets to your new LLC

 Important Tax Considerations